skycoin/User-Manuals/Checking the Genuineness of your Skywallet.md

 The display screen equipped on your Skywallet displays one of the following three messages when connected via USB port, marking the authenticity of your Skywallet.

-If the Skywallet is genuine, then the screen will display the following message:
+If the Skywallet is a genuine one and is being used for the first time, then the screen will display the following message:

 **NEED SEED!**